AOGbadamosi2018/MySpotifyStreamingData/README.md

 What are the analysis objectives?
 1. What periods do I listen to music the most ?
 2. What genres am I the most comfortable listening to?
+3. What is my average listening time per week ?